tefkah/thesis-writing/Infinite Idealizations Resemble Sorites because Both Have Discontinuous Transitions.md

 ctime: 20210309112810
 ---

-# Infinite idealizations resemble Sorites because both have discontinuous transitions
+# Infinite Idealizations Resemble Sorites because Both Have Discontinuous Transitions

 My thesis heavily centers around two topics: [[Infinite Idealizations]] and [[vagueness]]/[[Sorites Paradox]].
 I want to basically find an answer to the latter, and to do so I am looking at the former, and this is the reason why.
 I am stuck writing [[FQHE Intro to show Ronnie and Guido]]